CourtesyFlushGH/dcs-server-scripts/README.md

 Default install location is `C:\DCS World\DCS World Server`, which you will need to paste into the installer.

 ## Install SRS script

+Use to pull the latest SRS installer from GitHub and run it.
+It will also open [WinUtil](https://github.com/ChrisTitusTech/winutil) to install dotnet dependencies.

 Open PowerShell as Administrator and run the following: